Code-Institute-Submissions/Corona-Invaders/README.md

 Testing problems I encountered:

 * My corona Invaders did not move and I could not shoot my lasers with my spaceship.
-After feedback from my mentor I decided to start over with my Corona Invaders code.
+After feedback from my mentor I decided to start over with my Corona Invaders code, because I did not really understood some of the code from [Coding Dojo][5].

-I watched a different tutorial from Ania Kubow , which made me understand the JS code more on how to make a grid for the game and for example how const,functions, if/else statements and keyCodes worked in your code.
+I watched a different tutorial from developer [Ania Kubów][0], which made me understand the JS code more on how to make a grid for the game and for example how const,functions, if/else statements and keyCodes worked in your code.
-So I learned a lot from her.

 * Audio that I added in my game.js file did not work.
 I discovered that I had to remove the forward slash in my code, so I could properly load my audio.

 **Features Left to Implement**